lykinsbd/lykinsbd/README.md

 These are projects that I am (somewhat) actively working on.

 * [cisshgo](https://github.com/tbotnz/cisshgo): A small, fast, concurrent SSH server to emulate network equipment (for example, Cisco IOS) for testing purposes.
-* [Leanpub Multi Action](https://github.com/lykinsbd/leanpub-multi-action): A Github Action built for interacting with the API of [Leanpub](https://leanpub.com/) in your authoring workflows.
+* [Leanpub Multi Action](https://github.com/lykinsbd/leanpub-multi-action): A Github Action I built for interacting with the API of [Leanpub](https://leanpub.com/) in your authoring workflows.

 ## Past projects

 These are projects I was actively working on in the past, but I've not touched much in recent months (or years 😅).

-* [NAAS](https://github.com/lykinsbd/naas): Netmiko as A Service is an API driven wrapper for the popular [Netmiko](https://github.com/ktbyers/netmiko) Python library for interacting with network devices.
+* [NAAS](https://github.com/lykinsbd/naas): Netmiko as A Service is an API-driven wrapper for the popular [Netmiko](https://github.com/ktbyers/netmiko) Python library for interacting with network devices.
-* [Stockpiler](https://github.com/lykinsbd/stockpiler): A [Nornir](https://github.com/nornir-automation/nornir) based tool for backing up network device configurations.
+* [Stockpiler](https://github.com/lykinsbd/stockpiler): A [Nornir](https://github.com/nornir-automation/nornir)-based tool for backing up network device configurations.

 ## Drumroll please